ovh/docs/pages/web/hosting/ftp_connection/guide.en-ca.md

 > [!primary]
 >
-> This information is contained in the email confirming that your Web Hosting plan has been set up, and can be accessed via the OVH Control Panel.
+> This information is contained in the email confirming that your Web Hosting plan has been set up, and can be accessed via the OVHcloud Control Panel.
 >
 > **If you already have this information**, you can continue directly to step 2: "[Access your storage space](./#step-2-access-your-storage-space)".
 >

-If you don’t have this information, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the `Web`{.action} section, then click on `Hosting`{.action} in the services bar on the left-hand side.
+If you don’t have this information, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the `Web`{.action} section, then click on `Hosting`{.action} in the services bar on the left-hand side.
 Select the name of the Web Hosting plan concerned, and click on the `FTP - SSH`{.action} tab.

 The information about your storage space will appear, along with a table listing the FTP and SSH users created on your Web Hosting plan.

 ![ftpconnect](images/connect-ftp-step1.png){.thumbnail}

 With this information, you should be able to find the items you need to log in to the storage space.
 If you are having trouble identifying this information, you can use the table below.
-Please note that some information may not appear, depending on which [OVH Web Hosting plan]({ovh_www}/web-hosting/){.external} you are using.
+Please note that some information may not appear, depending on which [OVHcloud Web Hosting plan](https://www.ovh.com/ca/en/web-hosting/) you are using.

 |Information|Description|
 |---|---|